temporalio/reference-app-orders-go/docs/technical-description.md

 function that started the Order Workflow).

 #### Application Cache
-Although it's possible to [Query the Order Workflow](https://github.com/temporalio/reference-app-orders-go/blob/5e0e5bc56fe43862052a76316f8ee311badbe678/app/order/workflows.go#L58-L65) for the status of a _specific_ order, given its Workflow ID, the Order API must also provide a list of _all_ orders and their status to the web application.
+Although the Order API will [Query the Order Workflow](https://github.com/temporalio/reference-app-orders-go/blob/5e0e5bc56fe43862052a76316f8ee311badbe678/app/order/workflows.go#L58-L65) for the status of a _specific_ order based on its Workflow ID, it must also provide a list of _all_ orders and their status values to the web application.
 The cache used by the Order API provides that capability (using [Custom Search Attributes](https://docs.temporal.io/visibility#custom-search-attributes)